qeet/IMPORTJSONAPI/README.md

 ### Column path expression examples

-All example are based on the following JSON Object:
+All examples are based on the following JSON Object:

 ```json
 {